What is employee turnover?

 When deciding on employee compensation, it is a good idea to do wage market research.
 Learn how much your competitors pay their staff.

-You must provide competitive salary desired by workers and take the time to learn the most popular employee benefits.
+You must provide a competitive salary desired by workers and take the time to learn the most popular employee benefits.
 Find out what advantages your competitors and other companies in your industry offer.

 Shape a positive work environment